FirelyTeam/kubernetes-cluster-deployment/README.md

 **Key points**:
 - Replace the `<subscription_id_or_subscription_name>` placeholder with the ID or name of the subscription you want to use.
 For Firely that would be `FHIR Test`.

-Automated tools that deploy or use Azure services — such as Terraform — should ideally use restricted permissions via a service principal.
-If you prefer to use your user account, you can skip the next section.
+Automated tools that deploy or use Azure services - such as Terraform - should ideally use restricted permissions via a service principal.
+If you nevertheless prefer to use your user account, you can skip the next section.
 In this case, use `az login` to log in and set the subscription ID to ensure Terraform uses the correct subscription:

 ```powershell
 az login